Traditional Sabahan religions: Evolution of Momolianism

 After the introduction of paddy planting, the community was subjected to another major crisis involving severe crop failure and consequent famine.
 This led to the introduction of concept of worship of Kinorohingan and Huminodun (Traditional Tadau Kaamatan festival).
 This phase of evolution of Momolianism could not have happened at Nunuk Ragang.
-The Nunuk Ragang inhabitants were not wet paddy planters, but practice vegeculture, i.e. cultivating and propagating the yams, sweet potato and cassava using suckers and cuttings.
+The Nunuk Ragang inhabitants were not wet paddy planters, but practice vegeculture such as cultivating and propagating the yams, sweet potato and cassava using suckers and cuttings.
 The Rumanau people ethnic group were the first Kadazan-Dusun to acquire the skill of wet paddy planting.
 Hence their name "Rumanau" which means "one who cultivate wet paddy".